 Attacks that disable servers, hard drives, individual computers

 Subverting control systems to trigger damage to physical equipment or systems

+Losses due to malfunctioning trading algorithms

 Cyber Crime

 It is difficult to finding a rigorous definition of cyber crime as it particularly impacts business.
-In this this list, which is a combination of [7], [8] and [16], I designates events that have resulted in insurance claims, and C designated events that have the potential to be catastrophic
+In this this list, which is a combination of [7], [8] and [16], I designates events that have resulted in insurance claims, and C designated events that have the potential to be catastrophic:

 Malware and hacking attacks causing damage to computers and/or networks and/or data.
 Includes sabotage.
 IC